composable-logs/composable-logs/docs/docs/home/index.md

 ## Use cases and scope

-- `pynb-dag-runner` can currently run public data/ML pipelines using only services provided with a (free, personal) Github account.
+- Composable Logs can currently run public data/ML pipelines using only services provided with a (free, personal) Github account.
   Since this can be scheduled to run daily, one could:

     - Run (smaller scale) public data pipelines that process and report on open data.